JuliaParallel/DistributedArrays.jl/README.md

 ------------------------------

-When a DArray is constructed (typically on the master process), the returned DArray objects stores information on how the array is distributed, which procesor holds which indexes and so on.
+When a DArray is constructed (typically on the master process), the returned DArray objects stores information on how the array is distributed, which procesor holds which indices and so on.
 When the DArray object on the master process is garbage collected, all particpating workers are notified and localparts of the DArray freed on each worker.